Skip to content

 A separate type handler is provided to particularly handle integers.
 This type handler is used when declaring a property with type: "integer".

-The type handler provides the same options as the more common type handler for numbers though working with any constraint value limited to integer values as well.
+The type handler supports the same options as the more common type handler for numbers while always limiting their effect to result in actual integer values.

 Booleans are declared with type: "boolean".